Overview

 Context

 A UIX Context is created for each entrypoint request (when requesting a URL from a backend entrypoint or when redirecting to a URL on the frontend) and can be accessed in Dynamic Entrypoint Functions, Route Managers and Route Handlers.
-It contains information about the client, about the route, and about the HTTP request (only on backend entrypoints).
+It contains information about the client, about the route, and about the HTTP request (for backend entrypoints only).

 interface Context {